alfieyfc/alfieyfc.github.io/docs/privacy.md

 ### Deletion of Google User Data

 You have the right to request the deletion of your Google user data at any time.
-To request deletion, please contact us at [your contact email].
+To request deletion, please contact us at alfieyfc@gmail.com.
 Upon receiving your request, we will delete your data within 30 days.

 ### Sharing of Information